 The aim of the modules is to promote research and teaching experience among young researchers, scholars and practitioners in EU issues, foster the publication and dissemination of academic research, create interest in the EU, foster the introduction of an EU angle mainly into non EU related studies and deliver tailor-made courses on specific EU issues relevant for graduates in their professional life.

-In 2019, Jean Monnet Modules and all other Jean Monnet Activities celebrate their 30th anniversary.
+In 2019, Jean Monnet Modules and all other Jean Monnet Activities celebrated their 30th anniversary.
 In 1989, the Jean Monnet programme was launched to support academic research on European integration in its Member States.
 Thirty years on, the programme continues to fund teaching and research on EU policies and fosters dialogue between academics, decision makers and civil society actors around the world.

 How are Jean Monnet Modules funded?